 Not surprisingly a significant number of injury accidents take place at construction sites.
+Operators of heavy equipment and machinery – bulldozers, loaders, cranes, aerial lift trucks, and so forth – and those nearby the equipment are always at risk.
+Serious injuries occur when an individual gets caught between, in or under heavy machinery or vehicles, particularly in the case of highway construction workers.
 Falls from ladders and roofs are common among painters, carpenters, and roofers.
 Workers are struck by falling or flying objects — building materials and tools, for example.
-Serious injuries also occur when an individual gets caught between, in or under heavy machinery or vehicles, particularly in the case of highway construction workers.

-While employees in industries such as construction, oil and mining, agricultural & forestry, heavy manufacturing, and trucking are all at risk for potential on-the-job accidents, office and healthcare workers are just as vulnerable to workplace injury.
-Occupations that require hours of repetitive motion, sitting in one position, lifting patients, or exposure to toxic chemicals can all result in serious injury or illness with long term consequences.
+While employees in industries such as construction, oil and mining, agricultural & forestry, heavy manufacturing, and trucking are all at risk for potential on-the-job accidents, office and health care workers are also vulnerable to workplace injury.
+Occupations that require hours of repetitive motion, sitting in one position, lifting patients or exposure to toxic chemicals can all result in serious injury or illness with long-term consequences.

 Compensation for On-the-Job Accidents

 Employers in California and around the country have an obligation to keep their workplaces safe and their equipment in good working condition in order to prevent accidents.
 Not all employers abide by the regulations, however.
 Some are lax in maintaining workplace safeguards and others sacrifice worker safety for corporate profits.

 Employees who are hurt on the job are entitled to compensation for their injuries.
 If you are injured at work, be sure to provide your employer with a written report of the accident right away and file a Workers Compensation claim as soon as possible.

 For a minor injury, Workers Compensation may be adequate to cover the costs associated with medical care and time spent away from work.
 But if you’ve suffered a serious injury requiring expensive medical treatment or time off the job, you have the right to seek additional compensation and recover damages to protect your family’s financial security.